MG Software.

 Frequently asked questions

-Yes, for smaller applications on a single server, Docker Compose is a solid production option.
-It offers restart policies and basic health checks.
-For applications requiring high availability, auto-scaling, or multi-host deployments, Kubernetes is the better choice.
-Many successful SaaS products run their production on Docker Compose until they actually encounter scaling problems.
+Yes, for smaller applications on a single server, Docker Compose is a solid production option used by many successful SaaS products.
+It offers restart policies, basic health checks and docker compose up -d for background execution.
+For applications requiring high availability with multiple replicas, auto-scaling or multi-host deployments, Kubernetes is the better choice.
+Many companies successfully run production on Docker Compose until they actually encounter scaling problems.

-Migration requires translating docker-compose.yml into Kubernetes manifests (Deployments, Services, ConfigMaps).
-Tools like Kompose can help by automatically converting.
-The biggest challenge is not the configuration but setting up and managing the Kubernetes cluster itself.
-Managed Kubernetes services (AKS, EKS, GKE) significantly simplify this.
+Migration requires translating docker-compose.yml into Kubernetes manifests (Deployments, Services, ConfigMaps, PersistentVolumeClaims).
+Tools like Kompose can automatically convert as a starting point.
+The biggest challenge is not the configuration translation but setting up and managing the Kubernetes cluster itself, including networking, RBAC and monitoring.
+Managed Kubernetes services (AKS, EKS, GKE) significantly simplify cluster operations and are the recommended approach for most teams.

-Kubernetes has a significant learning curve and operational overhead.
-For small teams with limited DevOps capacity, Docker Compose with a solid CI/CD pipeline may be a better choice.
-Consider managed Kubernetes services that simplify cluster operations, or alternatives like Railway, Fly.io, or Cloud Run that offer Kubernetes-like features without the complexity.
+Kubernetes has a significant learning curve and operational overhead that can be problematic for small teams with limited DevOps capacity.
+Docker Compose with a solid CI/CD pipeline via GitHub Actions is a better choice for many small teams.
+Consider managed Kubernetes services that simplify cluster operations, or modern alternatives like Railway, Fly.io, Render or Google Cloud Run that offer Kubernetes-like features (scaling, zero-downtime deploys) without the full complexity.

 MG Software